For more information please contact the Executive.

 6. Membership shall conform to the following:

-(a) The principals, partners and directors taking technical responsibility for each consultancy shall be a corporate Member of the Australian Acoustical Society.
+(a) The principals, partners and directors taking technical responsibility for each consultancy shall be a corporate Member of the Australian Acoustical Society or Acoustical Society of New Zealand.
 Each such person shall also satisfy the Association that they hold a recognised tertiary qualification in a discipline pertinent to acoustics and/or have the professional experience to practice acoustical consulting in the area of work undertaken by the consultancy.

 (b) Each consultancy shall have demonstrated the ongoing economic and professional viability of the consultancy by having been in practice for the previous two years, except that when a consultancy divides and the principals of that consultancy become principals of separate consultancies, the need for a further two year waiting period may be waived at the discretion of the AAAC Executive Committee.
 Similarly, when a Member consultancy merges with another consultancy, or takes in another partner and the consultancy structure and name change; the two year viability establishment period may be waived at the discretion of the AAAC Executive Committee.
 Similarly, when a principal, partner or director taking technical responsibility for a Member firm leaves that Member, to either start a new branch office of the firm or to start a completely separate consultancy, the two year viability establishment period may be waived at the discretion of the AAAC Executive Committee.